Mbutler22/Wine-Physiochemical-Analysis/README.md

-The scatter plots above measure each amount of a specific physiochemical in relation to the amount of alcohol based on the quality of the wine.
+The scatter plots below measure each amount of a specific physiochemical in relation to the amount of alcohol based on the quality of the wine.
 The greater the alcohol content is, the greater the chemical content appears to be.
 For example, the greater the quality of wine is, the more alcohol and less sugar it has.

 ![image](https://user-images.githubusercontent.com/83027069/141357716-5498d017-1e4f-4c0b-a7a8-c19d02b0a854.png)